Radical prostatectomy is surgery to remove the prostate gland.

-With radical prostatectomy, we remove the entire prostate, some tissue surrounding the gland, and the seminal vesicles (small glands that help produce semen).
+In this operation, our surgeons remove the entire prostate, some tissue surrounding the gland, and the seminal vesicles (small glands that help produce semen).
 In some cases, we also remove a number of nearby lymph nodes at the same time.

 Surgery to remove the prostate may be an option for you if:

-The good news is that over the past few decades, technical refinements in radical prostatectomy have dramatically reduced the number of complications with this surgery.
+The good news is that over the past few decades, technical refinements have dramatically reduced the number of complications with this surgery.
 For example, we’ve developed techniques to incorporate the results of imaging tests into our surgical planning, enabling us to avoid injuring important structures, minimize the risk of incontinence, and maximize the chance of maintaining sexual function.

 Although results for individual patients vary, studies have shown that surgeons who regularly perform radical prostatectomies have fewer complications on average than those who do these surgeries less often.
-Our surgeons are among the nation’s most experienced in conducting prostate operations, and we’re continually working to improve the safety and effectiveness of radical prostatectomy through our clinical trials.
+Our surgeons are among the nation’s most experienced in conducting prostate operations, and we’re continually working to improve the safety and effectiveness of procedures through our clinical trials.

 MSK’s Approach to Radical Prostatectomy